ALTER NATIVE CONTRIBUTORS APPLICATION

 I do not have an online portfolio.
 Can I apply?

 We only consider application coming from the form within this website.
 We do not consider applications coming in different ways such as: dropbox, e-mail attachments, facebook, instagram or any other social media public or private message.

 Facebook and Instagram, as well as Flickr, 500px aren’t considered as official portfolios.
 Please provide a professional showreel of your work and experience.

 Can I apply even if I don't own professional equipment?

 We do not consider applicants with no equipment.
-We only work with experienced professionals.

 How fit do I need to be?